aneta-s/portfolio/README.md

 11. Resolve eventually errors in the console

-# Bugs And Browser related issues
+# Bugs And Browser related errors
+ 🟠 Safari First buttons are without borders
  ✅ Resolved: use playinline. 🔴 Video does not play on iPhone https://stackoverflow.com/questions/20347352/html5-video-tag-not-working-in-safari-iphone-and-ipad
+ 🟠 Testing: add code in .tilt.js file https://answers.netlify.com/t/added-new-site-using-old-url-and-netlify-display-old-website-continuous-deployment/74175/15

 # Differences test-portfolio from portfolio